ymigval/laravel-model-cache/README.md

 ## How the Command Works

 1. **Tag-Based Clearing**
    - The command uses cache tags to efficiently clear only relevant cache entries
    - Tags are structured as ['model_cache', ModelClassName, TableName]
    - This is efficient as it only removes cache related to the specified model

 2. **Fallback for Non-Tag-Supporting Drivers**
    - For cache drivers that don't support tags (File, Database), the command falls back to clearing all cache
-    - The command will display a warning if your cache driver doesn't support tags
+   - The command will display a warning and ask for confirmation before proceeding with a full cache clear
+   - This is necessary because without tag support, it's not possible to selectively clear only model-related cache

 ## Programmatic Cache Clearing